julzaza/wildwitchherbs/_posts/2025-07-13-witchy-herbs-for-healing.md

 **Witch Tip: Blend with lavender in tea or anoint the chest with balm during full moon rites.**

-Lemon balm appears again and again in traditions focused on **[Herbs Witches Used for Grief, Anxiety, and Emotional Wounds](/witchy-herbs-anxiety-grief-emotional-healing/)**.
+Lemon balm appears again and again in traditions focused on **[Herbs Witches Used for Grief and Emotional Wounds](/witchy-herbs-anxiety-grief-emotional-healing/)**.

 ---